Analytical Model

 Shell Elements

-Select “Labels” from the drop down to view the shell numbers.
-In order to isolate shell elements from neighboring members and easily distinguish the connectivity information, check “Shrink” option.
+2. “Shrink” to isolate shell elements from neighboring members and easily distinguish the connectivity information.

 Show Member Tooltips